On the $\mu$-admissible set in the extended affine Weyl groups of $E_6$ and $E_7$

 The following calculation works with weights instead of coweights, but this does not make a difference since the root system $E_6$ is self-dual.

-Here $R$ is defined to be the affine root system $E_6$ (together with its weight lattice) in the first line.
-The fundamental weights are denoted by \lq{}Lambda\rq{} in the second line and the affine Weyl group by $W$ in the third line.
-In the fourth line, \lq{}s\rq{} is set as a notion for the simple reflections.
-The function \verb+reduced_word_of_alcove_morphism+ computes in the fifth line a reduced word for $y_1\in W_a$ such that $t_{\mu}=y_1\omega_1$ for some $\omega_1\in \Omega$ (recall that $\mu=\rho_1$) and in the sixth line $y_1$ is defined as the corresponding element of $W_a$.

-In the 7th, 8th and 9th line the elements $w_1$, $w_1^{-1}$ and $w_2$ of the finite Weyl group are defined as in subsection \ref{settin6}.
-Then in the 10th line \lq{}w1mu\rq{} is defined to be $w_1(\mu)$.
+Here \verb+R+ is defined to be the affine root system $E_6$, \verb+Lambda+ denotes the fundamental weights, \verb+W+ is the affine Weyl group $W_a$ and \verb+s+ denotes the simple reflections.
+In the 5th line the function \verb+reduced_word_of_alcove_morphism+ computes a reduced word for $y_1\in W_a$ such that $t_{\mu}=y_1\omega_1$ for some $\omega_1\in \Omega$ (recall that $\mu=\rho_1$) and \verb+y1+ is this element $y_1\in W_a$.
+Then \verb+w1+, \verb+w1inv+ and \verb+w2+ are defined as $w_1$, $w_1^{-1}$ and $w_2$ in subsection \ref{settin6}, respectively.
+Furthermore, \verb+w1mu+ is defined to be $w_1(\mu)$.
 In the 11th line the function \verb+reduced_word_of_alcove_morphism+ computes a reduced word for $y'\in W_a$ such that $t_{w_1(\mu)}=y'\omega_2$ for some $\omega_2\in \Omega$.
-The 12th line defines $y_2=w_2w_1^{-1}y'$.
+The next line defines \verb+y2+ to be $y_2:=w_2w_1^{-1}y'$.
 In fact, we have